ClementHagiavarvarites/2023-oct-react/README.md

 ## User stories

 ```
-As a
+As a poet
-I want to
+I want to make a list of things accessible through the internet: webpages, photos, videos, audios, software, and etc.
-So that I
+So that I can fight writer's block.

-As a
+As a filmmaker
-I want to
+I want to make a list of of leads, organized by credibility, as to the whereabouts of the lost city of Atlantis
-So that I
+So that I can make an entertaining and lucrative mocumentary.

-As a
+As a Geologist
-I want to
+I want to have convenient access to well logs
-So that I
+So that I can research the Geology.
 ```